jkrLab/HiHiC/README.md

 Ⅳ. Training and Test
 ---------------------
-> You should specified required argments of the model you want.
-The model codes were downloaded from github of the each author.
-For lightening storage, pretrained weights and data were removed.
+> You should specify the required arguments of the model you'd like to use.
+> All model codes were downloaded from each author's GitHub and modified for performance comparison.
+For light memory storage, pre-trained weights and data have been removed.
 >```
->-g : Number of gpu for training
+>- Number of GPUs for training
->-i : Hi-C data directory containig numpy matrix files (Directory of Hi-C matrix for training input)
+>- Hi-C data directory containing Numpy matrix files (Directory of Hi-C matrix for training input)
->-m : Model name that you want to use (One of HiCARN, DeepHiC, HiCNN2, HiCSR, DFHiC, hicplus, and SRHiC)
+>- Model name that you want to use (One of HiCARN, DeepHiC, HiCNN2, HiCSR, DFHiC, hicplus, and SRHiC)
->-e : Number of train epoch
+>- Number of train epoch
->-o : Directory to save training weight (Directory for saving pretrained model)
+>- Directory to save training weight (Directory for saving pre-trained model)
->-p : Directory to save training performance
+>- Directory to save training performance
 >```

 Ⅴ. HiC contact map enhancement
 --------------------------------------
-> Without training, you can use pretrained models in our platform.
-The pretrained model weights are can be downloaded by transfer protocol.
+> Without training, you can use pre-trained models in our platform.
+The pre-trained model weights can be downloaded by transfer protocol.
 ```

 ```